ni/python-styleguide/docs/Coding-Conventions.md

 > 🐍 This rule stems from [PEP 257](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings)

-The docstring should be printed when the script is invoked with incorrect or missing arguments (or perhaps with a "-h" option, for "help").
+The docstring should be printed when the script is invoked with incorrect or missing arguments (or perhaps with a `-h` option, for `help`).
 It should document the script's function and command line syntax, environment variables, and files.
 The docstring can be fairly elaborate (several screens full) and should be sufficient for a new user to use the command properly, as well as a complete quick reference to all options and arguments for the sophisticated user.